Subscribe via email

 Blessed Isidora the Fool of Tabenna in Egypt (6th)

-they learned of it and fled to Lystra and Derbe, cities of Lycaonia, and to the surrounding country; and there they preached the gospel.
-Now at Lystra there was a man sitting, who could not use his feet; he was a cripple from birth, who had never walked.
-He listened to Paul speaking; and Paul, looking intently at him and seeing that he had faith to be made well, said in a loud voice, “Stand upright on your feet.”
-And he sprang up and walked.
-And when the crowds saw what Paul had done, they lifted up their voices, saying in Lycaonian, “The gods have come down to us in the likeness of men!”
-Barnabas they called Zeus, and Paul, because he was the chief speaker, they called Hermes.
-And the priest of Zeus, whose temple was in front of the city, brought oxen and garlands to the gates and wanted to offer sacrifice with the people.
-But when the apostles Barnabas and Paul heard of it, they tore their garments and rushed out among the multitude, crying, “Men, why are you doing this?
-We also are men, of like nature with you, and bring you good news, that you should turn from these vain things to a living God who made the heaven and the earth and the sea and all that is in them.
-In past generations he allowed all the nations to walk in their own ways; yet he did not leave himself without witness, for he did good and gave you from heaven rains and fruitful seasons, satisfying your hearts with food and gladness.”
-With these words they scarcely restrained the people from offering sacrifice to them.
+In those days, Barnabas and Saul fled to Lystra and Derbe, cities of Lycaonia, and to the surrounding region.
+And they were preaching the gospel there.
+And in Lystra a certain man without strength in his feet was sitting, a cripple from his mother’s womb, who had never walked.
+This man heard Paul speaking.
+Paul, observing him intently and seeing that he had faith to be healed, said with a loud voice, “Stand up straight on your feet!”
+And he leaped and walked.
+Now when the people saw what Paul had done, they raised their voices, saying in the Lycaonian language, “The gods have come down to us in the likeness of men!”
+And Barnabas they called Zeus, and Paul, Hermes, because he was the chief speaker.
+Then the priest of Zeus, whose temple was in front of their city, brought oxen and garlands to the gates, intending to sacrifice with the multitudes.
+But when the apostles Barnabas and Paul heard this, they tore their clothes and ran in among the multitude, crying out and saying, “Men, why are you doing these things?
+We also are men with the same nature as you, and preach to you that you should turn from these useless things to the living God, who made the heaven, the earth, the sea, and all things that are in them, who in bygone generations allowed all nations to walk in their own ways.
+Nevertheless He did not leave Himself without witness, in that He did good, gave us rain from heaven and fruitful seasons, filling our hearts with food and gladness.
+And with these sayings they could scarcely restrain the multitudes from sacrificing to them.

-And when Jesus had finished these parables, he went away from there, and coming to his own country he taught them in their synagogue, so that they were astonished, and said, “Where did this man get this wisdom and these mighty works?
-Is not this the carpenter’s son?
-Is not his mother called Mary?
-And are not his brothers James and Joseph and Simon and Judas?
-And are not all his sisters with us?
-Where then did this man get all this?”
-And they took offense at him.
+At that time, Jesus came to His own country, and taught the people in their synagogue, so that they were astonished and said, “Where did this Man get this wisdom and these mighty works?
+Is this not the carpenter’s son?
+Is not His mother called Mary?
+And His brothers James, Joses, Simon, and Judas?
+And His sisters, are they not all with us?
+Where then did this Man get all these things?
+So they were offended at Him.
 But Jesus said to them, “A prophet is not without honor except in his own country and in his own house.”
-And he did not do many mighty works there, because of their unbelief.
+Now He did not do many mighty works there because of their unbelief.